Skip to main content

 We whipped up dozens of smoothies, soups, and sauces across blender categories.

 We test Vitamix blenders the same way we test traditional blenders—by blending lots of ingredients.
 We first make batches of smoothies with tough-to-break-down ingredients, like fibrous veggies, frozen fruits, and flaxseeds.
-We also make batches of romesco sauce to see how well the blender can break down almonds and process sauces.
+We also make batches of romesco sauce to see how well the blender breaks down almonds and processes the sauce.
 Finally, we fill the blender with ice to see whether it can break down cubes into a fine snow-like texture (without emitting smoke in the process).

-Additionally, in order to keep our guides up-to-date with all the best and newest Vitamix blenders on the market, we also make a few additional recommendations.
+Additionally, to keep our guides up to date with the best and newest Vitamix blenders on the market, we also make a few additional recommendations.
 These are typically based on factors like online user reviews, product specifications, built-in features, and price points.
-This way, we can offer a wide scope of products that suits most users preferences, lifestyles, and budgets.
+This way, we can offer a wide scope of products that suit most users' preferences, lifestyles, and budgets.

 How to Clean Your Vitamix